Asahi Kanji

 the building blocks of kanji

-A kanji can be very simple like 一 meaning 1 (one), but most of them consist of a combination of elements or components.
+While some kanji are very simple like 一 meaning “one”, most are comprised of multiple elements or components.

-Knowing these basic elements will help you memorize complex kanji and distinguish visually similar ones by providing useful mnemonics.
+Recognizing these basic elements helps you memorize complex kanji and distinguish visually similar characters using helpful mnemonic cues.

 How can you memorize a complex 18 stroke kanji like this one 繭 ?